 Simple.
 We regroup, we reevaluate, we prioritize, and then we switch things up.

-4 Simple Ways to Save Your Homeschool When You Really Just Want to Quit
+How to Save Your Homeschool When You Feel Like You Want to Quit

 The first step is to breathe.
 Make sure you are taking care of your basic needs first.
 You can’t give your family (or your homeschool group, or your co-op) what you don’t have.